dumbmatter/fakeIndexedDB/README.md

 } from "fake-indexeddb";
 ```

-### ECMAScript modules (`import`) vs CommonJS (`require`)

-Starting with version 4, fake-indexeddb uses ES modules rather than CommonJS.
-That means you need to `import` it, not `require` it.
-If that's a problem for you, stick to version 3 of fake-indexeddb, which supports `require("fake-indexeddb")`.
-Version 3 has basically all the same functionality as version 4, and I'll try to make any important bug fixes in both versions.

 ### TypeScript

 As of version 4, fake-indexeddb includes TypeScript types.
 As you can see in types.d.ts, it's just using TypeScript's built-in IndexedDB types, rather than generating types from the fake-indexeddb code base.
 The reason I did this is for compatibility with your application code that may already be using TypeScript's IndexedDB types, so if I used something different for fake-indexeddb, it could lead to spurious type errors.
 In theory this could lead to other errors if there are differences between Typescript's IndexedDB types and fake-indexeddb's API, but currently I'm not aware of any difference.
 See [issue #23](https://github.com/dumbmatter/fakeIndexedDB/issues/23) for more discussion.